byaldon/About/README.md

 After a long journey of self-discovery regarding what I want to do with my life, I have realized that design and programming are my true passions, and I often dedicate a lot of time to them.

+I want to focus on the transparency of privacy.
+I aim to be honest and open about this.
+I will never collect data without consent.
+Your data is your data, and you are the one who decides what happens to it.

 I intend to use this GitHub primarily as a sort of **portfolio**, but I mainly utilize it for hosting my programming projects.

 ------------